MasterChef Greece: Season 7 (2021)

 The seventh premiered on 23 January 2021.
 All three chefs from the previous season returned as judges.
 Margarita Nikolaidi became the first female MasterChef Greece winner.

 Season 8 (2022)

 The eighth season premiered on 10 January 2022.
 All three chefs from the previous season returned as judges.
 The winner of season 8 was Panagiotis Koumoundouros.

 Season 9 (2023)

 The ninth season premiered on 16 January 2023.
 All three judges returned.
 This season also include previous contestants from Season 3 to 8.
 The winner of season 9 was Season 6 Semi-Finalist, Maria Bey.

 Season 10 (2024)

 The tenth season premiered on 15 January 2024.
 All three judges returned.
 This season's Top 24 will be divided into 2 teams throughout the entire season.
 The winner of season 10 was Lefteris Zafeiropoulos.

 Season 11 (2025)

 The eleventh season premiered on 20 January 2025.
 All three judges returned.
 The winner of season 11 was Nestoras Nestoras.

+Season 12 (2026)

+The twelfth season premiered on 18 January 2026.
+All three judges returned.
+This season is the 10th anniversary of MasterChef Greece in Star Channel.
+The winner of season 12 was Panos Telalis.